ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-s.—Madame
-Demorest&#x27;s World of Fashion.

-—

-ORIGINAL DOMESTIC RECEIPTS.
-Contributed to the Genesee Farmer.

-How to Cure Mear.—The editor of the Germantown
 Telegraph gives the following as “ Our Receipt for Curing
 Meat:” To one gallon of water take one and a half
 pounds of salt, one-half pound of sugar, one-half ounce